 He's too good of a coach.
 I mean, I loved the team's reaction in the locker room after they

-earned their playoff bid.
+backed in earned their playoff bid.
 I love the fans.
 You guys rock, and I can appreciate you as somebody who loved to watch Tommy Dreamer dive through tables in ECW.
 But what did that playoff appearance really net you?
 You're not better.
 Hell, you were outscored by 57 points last year.
 Now you mortgaged the future for Josh Allen.
 Which is fine.
 If it works out.
 You could have just gone 5-11 like the Jets and ended up with Sam Darnold.
 Now, you get to face him twice a year.

 Tannehill was pretty good in Adam Gase's first season.
 He had the best year of his career with a completion percentage of 67.1 and a 93.5 passer rating.
 The Dolphins even made the playoffs that season.
 Yet, it seems like people still blame Tanny for last year's debacle -- even though he didn't play.
 It's like when work goes to hell on your day off, and you return and have to deal with the fallout.
 That's not cool.
 Tannehill is back and will be great this year, with a revamped offensive line to go with Kenyan Drake, Frank Gore, Danny Amendola and Albert Wilson.
 It's all set up for Tannehill, who is entering a make-or-break year ahead of a hefty salary-cap hit in 2019.

 NEW ENGLAND PATRIOTS: You will be in the AFC Championship Game.